How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 Step 4

-When you are sure the boots or shoes are as clean as you can get them, start rubbing in the wax.
-Use gentle pressure while moving the bar to-and-fro to create some friction.
-This action will soften up the wax and help make it easier to spread.
+Start rubbing in the wax when you are sure the boots or shoes are as clean as possible.
+Use gentle pressure while moving the bar to and fro to create friction.
+This action will soften the wax and help make it easier to spread.

 Step 5